prashantujjawal-wq/prashantujjawal-wq/README.md

 I am Prashant Ujjawal , a passionate DevOps Engineer with hands-on experience in building, automating, and managing cloud-native infrastructure.
 I thrive in environments that encourage automation, collaboration, and continuous improvement.

-- ☁️ Building and managing cloud infrastructure using **Microsoft Azure and AWS**
+- ☁️ Working on scalable infrastructure using Azure Cloud and Terraform
-- ⚙️ Provisioning infrastructure using **Terraform**
-- 🔁 Creating CI/CD pipelines using **GitHub Actions and Azure DevOps**
+- 🔁 Building secure and efficient CI/CD pipelines using GitHub Actions and Azure DevOps
-- 🐳 Containerizing and deploying applications using **Docker and Kubernetes**
+- 🐳 Deploying microservices with Docker and Kubernetes
-- 🐧 Working with **Linux administration and Bash scripting**
+- 🐧 Automating tasks on Linux using Bash scripting
-- 🌐 Deploying web applications using **Nginx and cloud virtual machines**
+- 📊 Monitoring infrastructure and apps for performance and reliability
-- 🛠️ Learning DevOps best practices through practical projects and assignments
+- 🛠️ A firm believer in "Infrastructure as Code" and DevOps best practice
-- 🚀 Currently completing a hands-on **DevOps Micro-Internship**

 ---